Micheál Donoghue: Senior

 In November 2018, Donoghue was ratified for a further two years as Galway manager.

 In August 2019, Donoghue stepped down as Galway manager.

 Dublin

 In an unexpected announcement issued on the morning of 22 August 2022, Donoghue was appointed on a three-year term as Dublin senior hurling team manager.

+Donoghue stepped down as Dublin manager on 8 August 2024, just under seven weeks after his side were knocked out of the All-Ireland Senior Hurling Championship at the quarter-final stage by eventual runners-up Cork.

+Galway

+In August 2024, Donoghue was re-appointed as Galway senior hurling manager on a four year term.